nerolation/Related-Work-Analyser/README.md

 * **Receive an overview of the most relevant literature in a certain domain**
 * **Never miss out any relevant paper in your Related Work section**

-#### Research-Paper-Analyser Python tool to analyse the references of IEEE-style papers.
-The tool allows to parse multiple papers and produces a summary of the references found.
+#### Research-Paper-Analyser is a Python tool to analyse the references of IEEE-style papers.
+It allows to parse multiple papers and produces a summary of the references found.
 The tool logs the most cited authors and creates a report with the most referenced papers.

-Select multiple research papers form local system, run analysisand receive summary of references (most cited authors and papers)
+Select multiple research papers form local system, run the analysis and receive summary of references (most cited authors and papers)

 ## Installation